IO42630/env-sync/README.md

 ### Issues <a name="issues"></a>

 - What about parallel Threads?
-- What about error handling? (i.e. if a wed-directory is not aviable)
+- What about error handling? (i.e. if a web-directory is not available)